diku-dk/futhark/tests/flattening/README.md

 many of the structure tests here do not truly care about the specific number of segops (and the exceptions should be explicit), but we have to provide some number.

+Many of the tests here will use attributes to force to go flattening a certain way (usually full flattening).
+This is solely to make the code a little simpler to read when debugging the output.